 This article introduced you to Prometheus and took you through Prometheus High Availability and Fault-tolerance.
 However, it’s easy to become lost in a blend of data from multiple sources.
 Imagine trying to make heads or tails of such data.
 This is where Hevo comes in.

-Hevo Data with its strong integration with 100+ Sources & BI tools allows you to not only export data from multiple sources & load data to the destinations, but also transform & enrich your data, & make it analysis-ready so that you can focus only on your key business needs and perform insightful analysis using BI tools.
+Hevo Data with its strong integration with 150+ Sources & BI tools allows you to not only export data from multiple sources & load data to the destinations, but also transform & enrich your data, & make it analysis-ready so that you can focus only on your key business needs and perform insightful analysis using BI tools.
+Try a 14-day free trial and experience the feature-rich Hevo suite firsthand.
+Also, check out our unbeatable pricing to choose the best plan for your organization.